 in the context of the possible sale or restructure of our business;

-in the pursuit of legitimate business interests, we may work with third party marketing companies and may share your details with them to promote additional services;
+in the pursuit of legitimate business interests, we may work with third party marketing companies and may share your details with them to promote services and capabilities;

-We may also work with additional third parties including, for example, electronic analytics, business partners, sub-contractors in technical services, advertising networks, analytics providers, search information providers, and may receive certain information about you from them.
+We may also work with additional third parties including, for example, electronic analytics, advertising networks, analytics providers, search information providers, and may receive certain information about you from them.

 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 We recommend that you check these policies before you submit any personal data to these websites.